 One of the most popular study areas at Providence, the Counselling Psychology degree program will prepare you for work as a Christian counsellor by building your knowledge of the discipline and honing your therapeutic skills.
-A major draw of this Master’s Degree is that considerable coursework can be completed via Distance Education, with remaining classes available in either Otterburne or Cochrane.
+A major draw of this Master’s Degree is that considerable coursework can be completed via Distance Education, with remaining classes available in either Otterburne or Calgary.
 The Distance Education element consists of a blend of online study, directed study and modular coursework.

 Students of the Alberta Extension Site will complete most of their counselling courses through a series of one week modules, hybrid courses and online.
 Bible and Theology courses can be taken directly or through online courses provided by Providence Seminary.
 To view what courses are currently being offered, see our course offerings here.

 We welcome you to join us on one of our information sessions to hear more about the application/admission process.
 You can find upcoming sessions here (under Seminary Sessions)

 "I really appreciated the relationships we were able to foster with our professors.
 Providence offers smaller classroom settings and that allowed for more one-on-one time with faculty.
 I think that has aided in my learning and shaped who I am as a person." - Esther Schmidt, 2016 Master of Arts in Counselling Psychology

 Graduates from the MA Counselling and MA Counselling Psychology program have been able to apply for membership with the following associations:

 Note - the above associations may change policies and requirements for membership.
 Although our previous graduates have been able to register with these associations, there is no guarantee that that would be the case.
 It is the responsibility of the student to conduct research on these associations to ensure that the educational requirements align with our program.